MissKay/js-course/week_two.md

 	context.fill();
 ```
 ## Emojis!
-Let’s draw some emojis.
+Let's draw some emojis.
 We can begin with a happy face!
 ```
 function smileyFaceEmoji() {
 	var canvas = document.getElementById(“canvas”);